exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 }
 ```
 *Note:* this widget annotation does not need to be accompanied by a `@DialogField`.

+The `@Tabs` annotation can be added to an arbitrary class member (field or method), its return type does not matter.
+Other widgets can refer to the columns with their `@Place` directives.
+See "Placing widgets" section below for more detail.

 Apart from this usage, `@Tabs` can be specified at class level as the layout hint for the entire dialog (see [Laying out your dialog](dialog-layout.md) for details).
 Take note that the `@Tabs` annotation contains properties for both usages, but not every property is meaningful for either.
 Refer to the Javadoc on `@Tabs` to learn which properties should be used for tabs at class level and tabs as a widget respectively.